Table of contents

 Almost there!
 Open the Analytics Studio app from within Salesforce, then go to Data Manager (accessible in the left-hand-side panel).
 Once in Data Manager, open the Connect page.
 Click Connect to Data (at the top-right of the Connect page).

-From here you’ll be able to select a source to connect to.
-Click Output Connections, then Add Connection , then Snowflake Output Connector.
+From here, you can select a source to connect to.
+Click Output Connections, then Add Connection, then Snowflake Output Connector.

 You’ll need to enter your Connection Name, Developer Name, Description, Username, Password, Account, Warehouse, Role, Database, and Schema details to proceed.